On the interplay between multiscaling and stocks dependence: Methods and dataset of analysis

 The data we use for our analyses is made of six different sets of stocks.
-In particular we investigate log-returns time-series of the \textit{London Stock Exchange} (LSE), \textit{Frankfurt Stock Exchange} (FWB), \textit{Tokyo Stock Exchange} (TSE) and \textit{Hong Kong Stock Exchange} (HKSE).
+In particular we investigate time-series of the \textit{London Stock Exchange} (LSE), \textit{Frankfurt Stock Exchange} (FWB), \textit{Tokyo Stock Exchange} (TSE) and \textit{Hong Kong Stock Exchange} (HKSE).
 To these four sets of data we add another set of data obtained by merging stocks traded at the \textit{New York Stock Exchange}, at the \textit{Nasdaq Stock Market}, and at the \textit{NYSE MKT LLC}.
-We address this dataset as NYSE17.
-For these five sets of data, we consider the closure price of stocks recorded on a daily basis from the 03/01/2000 up the 12/05/2017.
-A last dataset comprises the closure price recorded on a daily basis of the stocks traded at the \textit{New York Stock Exchange} from the 02/01/1985 the 31/12/1999.
-We address this dataset with the acronym NYSE99.
+We name this dataset as NYSE17.
+For these five sets of data, we consider the closure price of stocks recorded on a daily basis from the 03/01/2000 up to the 12/05/2017.
+A last dataset comprises the closure price recorded on a daily basis of the stocks traded at the \textit{New York Stock Exchange} from the 02/01/1985 to the 31/12/1999.
+We identify this dataset with the acronym NYSE99.
 Within the former (latter) time period we chose to consider only the stocks traded throughout the whole period of time, with an Initial Public Offer date earlier than the 03/01/2000 (02/01/1985) and traded at least up to the 15/07/2016 (31/12/1999).

-Since our aim is to perform a cross-correlation analysis also, our dataset cannot be used as it is, because the price time series are not always present for all stocks due to the fact the some stocks have not been traded on certain days.
-In order to overcome this issue we apply a data cleaning procedure which allows us to keep as many stocks as possible.
+Moreover, since our aim is to perform a correlation analysis, our dataset cannot be used as it is.
+Indeed, price time series are not always present for all stocks due to the fact the some stocks have not been traded on certain days.
+In order to overcome this issue we apply a data cleaning procedure which allows to retain as many stocks as possible.
 The pre-processing procedure is based on dragging the last available value when the following one is missing.
-The details of this procedure can be found in Appendix \ref{appendix_cleaning}, while a summary of the number of stocks which are included in the dataset of each market after the pre-processing is given in Tab. \ref{dataset_after}.
+Details of this procedure can be found in Appendix \ref{appendix_cleaning}, while a summary of the number of stocks which are included in the dataset of each market after the pre-processing is presented in Tab.\ref{dataset_after}.